Scoliosis, second opinions and x-rays

 The short answer is yes.
 X-rays, also called radiographs or roentgenograms, are an invaluable, non-invasive diagnostic tool.
 Chiropractors, like all medical professionals, use x-rays to locate, diagnose and grade abnormalities.

-Specifically, Dr. Haines employs x-rays to look for any spinal subluxations, or small dislocations.
+Specifically, Dr. Weigle employs x-rays to look for any spinal subluxations, or small dislocations.
 An x-ray will also help him ascertain the degree of subluxation.
 In fact, x-rays don’t show just bone, but also some soft tissue.
-Therefore, Dr. Haines can use x-rays to search for other issues as well.
+Therefore, Dr. Weigle can use x-rays to search for other issues as well.